 As well as a phone service, Nightline also offer an Instant Messaging Service open 8pm-12am every night of term.

 The Samaritans provide emotional support to and offer a 24hr phone service, every day of the year.
 They also have a Cardiff and District Branch, so you can talk to someone in person.
-The Branch is open to callers without prior appointment from 9am – 9pm daily, except for Monday 3pm- 9pm and Saturday 12pm – 6pm.
+The Branch is open to callers without prior appointment from 9am – 8pm Wednesday to Sunday and 12noon – 8pm Monday and Tuesday.,

 Counselling Directory is a confidential service that encourages those in need to seek help.
 You can visit their website, enter your postcode and find a qualified counsellor or psychotherapist nearby who specialises in the area of need.
 The website also serves as an information hub for people to read mental health related articles and news, as well as to find local events.